 - The Age of Decline/Collapse

-The Four Horsemen documentary suggests that the USA has transitioned through the Age of Decadence, entering the Age of Decline.
-If this is true, the next two decades (2020-2040) could be nothing short of the perfect storm.
+The Four Horsemen documentary suggests that the USA has transitioned through the Age of Decadence and is entering the Age of Decline.
+The following two decades (2020-2040) could be chaotic if true.

-- What if China were to deny or limit access to critical commodities?
+- Commodity Access: What would be the impact if China restricted access to vital commodities?

-- What does this shift of world dominance mean for Europe?
+- Europe’s Position: What does this shift mean for Europe’s role and strategy?